-If the requirements for application of the CE mark are not (or no longer) fulfilled, or in other cases of non-compliance with applicable medical devices law:
+If the requirements for application of the CE Mark are not (or no longer) fulfilled, or in other cases of non-compliance with applicable medical devices law:

-- the Notified Body has the power to withdraw, suspend or limit the scope of the applicable certificate of conformity, in accordance with the principle of proportionality; - the competent authority of the EU member state may enforce the provisions of the MDD, e.g. by preventing the product from being put on the market, ordering a recall or shutting down a manufacturing site; and - depending on the EU member state, criminal and/or administrative sanctions (e.g. fines) may apply.
+- the Notified Body has the power to withdraw, suspend or limit the scope of the applicable certificate of conformity, in accordance with the principle of proportionality; - the competent authorities of the EU Member States may require relevant economic operators to take the necessary actions to bring the device into compliance and/or address the risk, which can include withdrawal from the market or recall; and - depending on the EU member state, criminal and/or administrative sanctions (e.g. fines) may apply.